 This standard addresses not only the fibers but also the full manufacturing process: from harvesting of the raw materials, through environmentally and socially responsible manufacturing up to labeling.
 I have found a very interesting article on this issue here: USDA Certified Organic Cotton vs GOTS Certified Organic Cotton.
 The actual standard is described on the OTA Global Organic Textile Standard (GOTS) page.

 Recently I had the opportunity to meet and talk to Teresa Flores, owner of an online organic fabric store https://seworganicfabric.com/.
-She is from Spokane, WA which is not surprising, the Pacific NW has always been at the forefront of the movement towards natural/organic/healthy/sustainable alternatives.
+She is from Spokane, WA which is not surprising, the Pacific NW has always been at the forefront of the movement toward natural/organic/healthy/sustainable alternatives.

 Her store is not large, she has been in business for a relatively short period – less than six years – but she believes in what she is doing.
-All images below are from Teresa’s store, including the garments, pillows and quilts which are made locally using organic fabric that is also sold in the store.
+All images below are from Teresa’s store, including the garments, pillows, and quilts which are made locally using organic fabric that is also sold in the store.

-Olga: Hi Teresa, we finally meet in person, we live literally at opposite corners of the country !
+Olga: Hi Teresa, we finally meet in person, we live literally at opposite corners of the country!

 Teresa: I am glad you could visit, I am always looking to make new friends and to see new perspectives in the art of sewing.